JamesDevTest/JamesDevTest/Examples/Python Selenium/Selenium.md

 # Selenium Python

-An example of using Python selenium to control a web page in Firefox
+Example of Using Python and Selenium to Control a Web Page in Firefox

-* In this example, I'm loggin into the easyjey websit.
-See code is below
+* In this example, I'm logging into the EasyJet website.
+The code is as follows:

 ![Screenshot_1](https://github.com/JamesDevTest/JamesDevTest/blob/main/Examples/Python%20Selenium/Animation1.gif)

-Using the Firefox Webdriver i open the Easyjet website, I use find_element(By.ID to close the Cookie request.
-Then fill in the form with Username and Password using the same find_element(By.ID and send keys to the located text boxs.
-Then using find_element(By.XPATH to locate and press the button.
+Using the Firefox WebDriver, I open the EasyJet website.
+First, I use `find_element(By.ID)` to close the cookie prompt.
+Then, I fill in the login form by locating the username and password fields with `find_element(By.ID)` and sending the appropriate keys to each text box.
+Finally, I use `find_element(By.XPATH)` to locate and click the login button.

 ![Screenshot_2](https://github.com/JamesDevTest/JamesDevTest/blob/main/Examples/Python%20Selenium/Animation2.gif)